inspheric/nova-defaultable-fields/README.md

 });
 ```

-Alternatively, `Inspheric\NovaDefault\DefaultableField` is macroable, so you can add a macro and then use the macro's name as a string as the second argument for the `extend()` method:
+Alternatively, `Inspheric\NovaDefault\DefaultableField` is macroable, so you can add a macro and then use the macro's name as a string as the second argument for the `extend()` method, i.e.

 ```php
 DefaultableField::macro('handleYourField', function($field, $value) {